Types of Loans

-Federal Direct Loans - subsidized and unsubsidized and PLUS (Parent loan for dependent students)
+Federal Direct Loans include subsidized and unsubsidized and PLUS (parent loan for dependent students) options.

 - Subsidized: For undergraduate students with demonstrated financial need, as determined by the FAFSA.
-The Federal government pays the interest on this loan while the student is enrolled in school on at least a 1/2 time basis.
+The Federal government pays the interest on this loan while the student is enrolled in school on at least a half-time basis.

 - Unsubsidized: This type of loan is not based on financial need.
 Interest is charged while the student is in school, grace and deferment periods.
-Interest accrued during these periods will be capitalized onto the principal amount borrowed when the student drops below 1/2 time enrollment.
-When students complete the Master Promissory note (MPN) they are given the option of making interest payments during the in-school period.
+Interest accrued during these periods will be capitalized onto the principal amount borrowed when the student drops below half-time enrollment.
+When students complete the Master Promissory Note (MPN) they are given the option of making interest payments during the in-school period.

-- Federal Nursing Loans are low-interest loans for needy nursing students through the Department of Health and Human Services.
+Federal Nursing Loans are low-interest loans for nursing students in need through the Department of Health and Human Services.
 Award amounts vary each year depending upon available funds.
-The interest rate is fixed at 5%, no interest while a student is enrolled at least half-time, and repayment begins 9 months after graduation or less than half-time enrollment, whichever comes first.
+The interest rate is fixed at 5%, no interest is charged while a student is enrolled at least half-time, and repayment begins nine months after graduation or less than half-time enrollment, whichever comes first.

-Loan disbursement is when the funds of your loan are applied to your account.
 Federal loans and most private loans are disbursed electronically to your student account at the Business Office.
-Provided all requirements are met, loan funds generally disburse about 3 business days before classes start each term.
-If your financial aid exceeds direct costs, the Business Office will refund the balance to you generally within 2 business days by signing up for direct deposit on the NEST.
+Provided all requirements are met, loan funds generally disburse about three days before classes start each term.
+If your financial aid exceeds direct costs, the Business Office will refund the balance to you generally within two business days by signing up for direct deposit on the NEST.